Generic Name: Beclomethasone Nasal Aerosol (be kloe METH a sone)

 - Protect from heat or open flame.
 Do not puncture or burn even if it seems empty.

 - This product has a dose counter to keep track of how many doses are left.
-Throw away when the dose counter has a 0 in it.
+Throw away when the dose counter reaches "0."

 Consumer information use